+- overview of the system (objects, roles and responsibilities, etc.)

 - permit types and uses

 - management and operation of the system

 - links with training and competency systems

 - examples of a selection of permits types.

-5.2.4.
+5.2.3.
 Workforce involvement - provisions of the SMS

-Reg 2.11(1) The operator of a facility must demonstrate to NOPSEMA, to the reasonable satisfaction of NOPSEMA, that:

-(b) the safety case provides adequately for effective consultation with, and the effective participation of, the members of the workforce, so that they are able to arrive at informed opinions about the risks and hazards to which they may be exposed on the facility.
+Content requi irement Reg 2.11(1) The operator of a facility must demonstrate to NOPSEMA, to the reasonable satisfaction of NOPSEMA, that: (b) the safety case provides adequately for effective consultation with, and the effective participation of, the members of the workforce, so that they are able to arrive at informed opinions about the risks and hazards to which they may be exposed on the facility.